Alli (film): Production

 S. S. Rajendran directed and produced Alli under his production company Rajendran Pictures, in addition to starring.
 Nagercoil Padmanabhan wrote the story and dialogue, Devan handled the editing, and Sundarababu handled the cinematography.

 Soundtrack

 The soundtrack was composed by K. V. Mahadevan.

 Release and reception

 Alli was released on 5 March 1964.
-The critic from The Indian Express likened Rajendran to a Jack of all trades, master of none, saying, "If producer-director-actor-MLA S. S. Rajendran had realised this and acted accordingly, Alli [...] would have been much more appealing.
+The critic from The Indian Express likened Rajendran to a Jack of all trades, saying, "If producer-director-actor-MLA S. S. Rajendran had realised this and acted accordingly, Alli [...] would have been much more appealing.
 In trying to do too many things at the same time, Rajendran has taken upon himself more than he could have handled."
 T. M. Ramachandran of Sport and Pastime positively reviewed the film for the performances of Rajendran, Vijayakumari, Janaki and the supporting cast, in addition to Nagesh's comedy and Sundarababu's cinematography.
 Link also praised Rajendran and Janaki's performances.
 Kanthan of Kalki compared the film to Ezhai Padum Padu and Neethikkupin Paasam, saying those who did not watch those two would enjoy this.